 Cast iron skillets are one of the most versatile and durable kitchen tools you can own as a cook.
 They are an affordable alternative to stainless steel, and they also let you reap the benefits of nonstick pans without the short shelf life.

 Don’t want to read any further?
-Check out our favorite skillet here on Amazon!
+Check out our favorite skillet at Amazon!

 Cast iron skillets can last decades with proper care.
 They’re also more versatile than popular Teflon pans, as they can withstand heat over 500°F and can even be placed in a broiler.

 |1.
 Lodge Seasoned Cast Iron Skillet – 12 Inch||12-inch pre-seasoned pan with ergonomic handle|

 |2.
 Victoria Cast Iron Skillet Large Frying Pan||12-inch flaxseed pre-seasoned pan with helper handle|

 |3.
 Camp Chef 12||12-inch seasoned pan with helper handle|

 In terms of cooking your steak, the capacity for high temperatures and evenly distributed heat of the cast iron skillet is perfect for cooking and searing.
 You’ll get a juicy, flavorful, perfectly browned steak every time with the right skillet.